 Beeswax and Honey

-This ingredient can be found in candies and many beauty products.
-Usually found in lip balms or lotions, beeswax is a common ingredient that vegans avoid.
-The wax is produced by worker bees in hives and is used to build honeycombs, and therefore does not meet the standard of being a non-animal product.
+Beeswax can be found in candies and many beauty products.
+Commonly used in lip balms or lotions, beeswax is an ingredient that many vegans avoid.
+The wax is produced by worker bees in hives and is used to build honeycombs, which means it does not meet the standard of being a non-animal product.

-Honey is used as a sweetener in a variety of products, and of course is a popular enhancement for tea.
+Honey is used as a sweetener in a variety of products and is a popular enhancement for tea.
 But if you're sticking to the true definition of vegan foods, honey should be avoided.

 Casein or Milk Byproducts

-Casein is a protein derived from animal’s milk (usually cow's or sheep) and is the main component in cheese making.
-Sometimes casein will be listed as an ingredient in non-dairy food items -- such as soy cheese or coffee creamer -- but many non-dairy items exist which do not contain casein
+Casein is a protein derived from animal’s milk—usually cow or sheep—and is the main component in cheese making.
+Sometimes casein will be listed as an ingredient in non-dairy food items, such as soy cheese or coffee creamer, but many non-dairy items exist which do not contain casein.

 Confectioner’s Glaze on Candy

 Also listed as resinous glaze, shellac, natural glaze, or pure food glaze, this glaze comes from the hardened resinous material secreted by the lac insect (not the most appetizing source).
 It is mainly harvested from the trees in which these insects reside.
 You can most likely find this ingredient on candies that have a super glossy sheen, which is a result of confectioner's glaze.

 Gelatin and Gelatin Products